JeremieGince/AutoMLpy/README.md

 ## Testing

-Now, you can test the optimized hyper-parameters by fitting again we the full train dataset.
+Now, you can test the optimized hyper-parameters by fitting again with the full train dataset.
 Yes with the full dataset, cause in the optimization phase a cross-validation is made which crop your train dataset by half.
 Plus, it's time to test the fitted model on the test dataset.

 ```python